ASE2024paper/DeepCNN/README.md

 # DeepCNN: A Dual Approach to Fault Localization and Repair in Convolutional Neural Networks

-## This repository contains the reproducibility package of DeepDiagnosis
+## This repository contains the reproducibility package of DeepCNN
 #### [Dataset]():
 * A
 #### [Transformer Model]():